 Note: Senior travellers may appreciate that the Salmon is 100% cooked through, with not the trace of pink in the centre.
 My Mom would certainly be happy with that.
 However, personally I find it a little overcooked.

-But it's a fun place to dine at, with a nice atmosphere.
+Verdict: I wouldn't bring serious foodies here but it's a fun place to dine at, with a nice atmosphere.
 The best part is its unique setting- I would return!

 For a more detailed review of Koma MBS, where Taylor Swift dined twice in 2024, click here.